ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Overnight</h3>Showers and thunderstorms likely before 3am, then a chance of showers and thunderstorms between 3am and 4am, then showers
          and thunderstorms likely.
 Cloudy.
 Low around 65, with temperatures rising to around 67 overnight.
-South wind around 5 mph.
+South southwest wind around
+         5 mph.
 Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">